danieljinchoy/ames_housing_ml/README.md

 ### About the Data

 The data contains 2558 observations and 190 features on homes sold in Ames, Iowa from 2006 to 2010.
 Within the features, we carefully selected a subset of these features and engineered some of our own features to simplify and sharpen the focus of our subsequent models.
-We also ran random forest and lasso regression to further select our features, before finalizing our features into our leanr and tree-based machine learning models.
+We also ran random forest and lasso regression to further select our features, before finalizing our features into our learn and tree-based machine learning models.